 |Light that we don't call "light"|

 What we refer to as "light" is actually a very narrow band of the electromagnetic spectrum, a specific range of wavelengths.
-Outside of these sits other wavelengths we don't call "light," things like radio waves, X-rays, and just outside the very edges of what we can detect with our eyes, ultraviolet and infrared light ("ultraviolet" meaning "above violet" and infrared meaning "below red").
-What's funny about this is, because of the nature of digital sensors, they are sensitive for a short range of infrared, sometimes called "near infrared".
+Outside of these sits other wavelengths that we don't call "light," things like radio waves, X-rays, and just outside the very edges of what we can detect with our eyes, ultraviolet and infrared light ("ultraviolet" meaning "above violet" and infrared meaning "below red").
+What's funny about this is, because of the nature of digital sensors, they are sensitive for a short range of infrared, sometimes called "near infrared."

 Many cameras include a filter inside to remove this infrared light before it hits the sensor, because the camera will not only record it, it gets converted into visible wavelengths in the image.
 This can result in things that are high in infrared reflectivity becoming a bit washed out in the image.
 And that's how I discovered this ability in the Canon Pro 90 IS – foliage was looking a bit over-exposed.